What is a Verification of Mortgage and how to request it in 5 steps?admin

 But what happens if you miss your mortgage payment at least once?

 Well, with one thirty-day late mortgage payment in the last 12 months, you may still be approved according to the automated underwriting system.
-Any delinquent payments on a mortgage in the previous 12 to 24 months, on the other hand, are a definite negative for borrowers.

 Remember: Thirty-day late mortgage payments are one of the most damaging negative credit trade lines a borrower may have on their credit report.